reenasheoran/Customer_Churn_Prediction/README.md

 4. Random Forest<br>
 5. Naive Bayes<br>
 ## Models Evaluation and Performance Metrics
 For evaluating the model I recorded accuracy, F-score(Churn), F-score(Not Churn).
-For making the final decision I considered F-score (Churn) metrics, as the data was imbalanced so rather than accuracy F-score should be considered.Further, our concern is for Churn class only, therefore, I considered F-score(churn) over F-score(Not Churn).
+For making the final decision I considered F-score (Churn) metrics, as the data was imbalanced so rather than accuracy F-score should be considered.Further, our concern was for Churn class only, therefore, I considered F-score(churn) over F-score(Not Churn).
 Following is the performance table: - <br>
 Model|accuracy|F-score(Churn)|F-score(Not Churn)
 ---|---|---|---
 Logistic Regression|0.794598|0.86|0.61